YujieZhou0813/yujiezhou0813.github.io/content/About/_index.md

 **Education**

-2021-2023	Master of Arts in Photography, Minor in Textiles - Materials and Structures
+2021-2023	Master of Arts, Major in Photography, Minor in Textiles—Materials and Structures
 Aalto University, Finland

 2015-2019	Bachelor of Science, Mechanical Engineering (3+1 program)